 You will also be asked to provide some further general information so the company can run a background check on you.

-After providing the information, and as long your application does not run into any problems with their background checks, you will be approved as an independent contractor, provided with the Uber drivers app and the company will then provide all the information necessary to be a successful driver.
+After providing the information, and as long your application does not run into any problems with their background checks, you will be approved as an independent contractor.
+The company will then provide all the information necessary to be a successful driver.